andrewmcdonough/packages/README.markdown

 Workflow
 --------

 A Vagrantfile and provisioning script are provided to set up VMs to build the packages.
-A 32-bit and 64-bit VM are provisioned and booted.
+32-bit and 64-bit VMs are provisioned and booted, named lucid{32,64} and precise{32,64}.

   1. Fetch existing packages from repo: `./fetch.sh`
   2. Provision and boot the VMs: `vagrant up`
   3. Build your chosen package(s), e.g.: `./vagrant_run.sh
      ruby-1.9.sh`
-  4. Build the repo: `./vagrant_run.sh repo.sh` (you will be prompted for the signing passphrase)
+  4. Build the repo: `./vagrant_run.sh repo.sh <boxname>` (you will be prompted for the signing passphrase)
   5. Upload the repo `./sync.sh`

 By default the `vagrant_run.sh` script will run the provided command on both 32 and 64-bit environments.
-Some packages may not require arch-specific builds (e.g. solr, being a Java package) - if this is the case specify the box you would like to build on, either `x86` or `amd64`:
+Some packages may not require arch-specific builds (e.g. solr, being a Java package) - if this is the case specify the box you would like to build on:

-    $ ./vagrant_run.sh test.sh amd64
+    $ ./vagrant_run.sh test.sh lucid64
     Script successfully run on: Linux lucid64 2.6.32-38-server #83-Ubuntu SMP Wed Jan 4 11:26:59 UTC 2012 x86_64 GNU/Linux

 If you want to do this manually on some non-Vagrant-provisioned box for